side effects of high dosages | blood test | 5,000 vs 10,000 IU daily | daily or weekly | guidelines

 Is it better to take vitamin D every day or once a week?

 Taking vitamin D supplements every day is the most effective way to increase your serum vitamin D levels.
-Supplementation once a week or once a month was less effective.[3]
+Supplementation once a week or once a month is less effective.[3]

 How many times a week should I take vitamin D?